 Before each match begins each luchadores is introduced individually and has a moment to strut from backstage to the ring to music of his choice, embodying his character’s persona.
 They have names like Sangre Azteca (Aztec Blood), Polvora (Dynamite), Angel de Oro (Golden Angel), Dragon Rojo (Red Dragon), Fuego (Fire) and my personal favourite Super Porky (Super Porky).

 Yes, the whole thing is an over the top spectacle.
 To what extent it is “real” or choreographed has been widely speculated, but does it matter?
-It’s theatrical and melodramatic, yes.
+It’s theatrical and melodramatic – what more do you need?
 Roland Barthes said that wrestling is more akin to a Greek drama.
 But does that make it any less of a sport?
 It’s easy to dismiss it as being ridiculous, but many many people watch it and find fulfillment from it.
 Why?
 Why do so many people create fan clubs, and find fulfillment from watching a competition where ultimately who wins or loses doesn’t matter?

 Anthropologist Heather Levi says that the meaning of Lucha Libre doesn’t lie in the match itself, but rather in the performance and the relationship of the audience to that performance.
 Lucha Libre then becomes the stage where societal anxieties are acted out and projected.